Pages

 Edmund Bowman, a wealthy pastoralist died on his property Werocata Estate near Balaklava in 1866.
 Bowman had walked out on an incomplete bridge, become unstable and plunged into the Wakefield River below, where he drowned.

-It is believed that in late August, near the date, that Bowman drowned, that his calls for help can be heard.
-The calls fade into the sound of gurgles as he drowns, then the area falls into an eerie silence.
+It is believed that in late August, near the date, that Bowman drowned, his calls for help can be heard.
+The calls fade into the sound of gurgles as he drowns, and then the area falls into an eerie silence.

 Other people have witnessed Edward sitting on rocks near the pool, appearing to either be fishing or on some occasions in quiet reflection.[1]